whitehat1hacker/ai/README.md

-# in shut down if mic is not working it will automaticaly shut down
+# in shut down if mic is not working it will automaticaly shut down  please visit my youtube channel whitehathacker